 2. What are some of the major challenges and rewards in working with the military and tactical athlete population?

-Overall, military members are some of the best people I have ever dealt with -- no matter what branch of service or job.
-Many in the Spec-ops level world will prefer the gut check style training method too often and train on the line of training mental toughness or being stupid and injuring themselves.
+Overall, military members are some of the best people I ever have dealt with, no matter what branch of service or job.
+Many in the spec ops-level world will prefer the gut check-style training method too often and train on the line of training mental toughness or being stupid and injuring themselves.

 3. Many individuals in the military enjoy exercising and have "self-developed" exercise and training programs or follow popular athletes to meet their personal or professional goals.
 What are the pros and cons of working with service members that have gone down this path?

-One final note is to think of tactical fitness as being separated by job related needs (military, special ops, police, SWAT, fire/EMT) as well as phases of the career.
+One final note is to think of tactical fitness as being separated by job-related needs (military, special ops, police, SWAT, fire/EMT) as well as phases of the career.
 There are three phases you may have to navigate with a tactical athlete:

-Phase 1 -- Candidate/ Recruit Fitness -- Getting to the training (fitness testing)
+Phase 1: Candidate/recruit fitness -- Getting to the training (fitness testing)